leixingyu/unrealStylesheet/README.md

-# Unreal Style Sheet
+# Unreal Stylesheet
- A Qt style sheet designed to make your tools look native in Unreal Engine 5
+ A Qt stylesheet designed to make your tools look native in Unreal Engine 5

 <img src="https://i.imgur.com/y7UP7k3.jpg" alt="main" width="100%"/>

-## Using the style sheet
+## Using the stylesheet
 simply import `unreal_qt_stylesheet` and call `setup()`:
 ```python
 # ensure you have a Qt application: